PandaWhisperer/meteor-yelp-clone/README.md

     meteor npm install --save underscore.string

 > **NOTE**
 >
-> If you have Node.js installed separetely from Meteor, you can also simply run `npm install --save underscore.string`.
+> If you have Node.js installed separately from Meteor, you can also simply run `npm install --save underscore.string`.

 Now, similar to our map component, we would like this component to run a callback whenever its internal state (in this case, the values of the form fields) changes.
 So lets hook that up with an event handler now: